ewang2002/ClassNotes/README.md

 # ClassNotes @ UCSD
 These are course notes for some of the more interesting classes that I'm taking at UC San Diego.

-## Acknowledgements
-For my notes from SP22 and earlier: a majority of the images were from my professor's notes.

 ## Directories
 - The `PendingClasses` directory contains notes for the classes that I am currently taking, or will soon take.
 - The `CompletedClasses` directory contains notes for the classes that I have already completed.